Senwize/Remoto/readme.md

 ## Todo:

-- Fix Socat service: file disappears but service keeps running
-- Implement TCP-Reconnect in serialbroker
-- Add Socat service to Sandbox docker
-- Create serial forwarder for session on /api/ws/serial
+- [ ] Update Workshop presentation / documents
+- [ ] Include workshop files into AMI
+- [ ] Update Terraform deployment to deploy EC2 instances with Sandbox AMI instead of using ECS for sandboxes

 # Credits